Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 How Your Illinois Paycheck Works

 Your employer will also withhold money from each of your paychecks to put toward your federal income taxes.
-The percentage that’s withheld will depend on things such as your income, your filing status (single, married filing jointly, etc.) and any tax credits you indicate on your W-4 form.
+The percentage that’s withheld will depend on your income, your filing status (single, married filing jointly, etc.) and the number of allowances you claim on your W-4 form.
+Claiming more allowances means less withholding.
+That means each paycheck is bigger, but it could lead you to underpay and leave you with a big tax bill come April.

-Some employees in Illinois might have more money taken from each paycheck.
-For example, if you pay a share of premiums for health insurance, life insurance or disability insurance through your company, that money will be deducted from your earnings.
+Up to this point, the deductions from your earnings we’ve talked about have been mandatory for everyone in Illinois.
+But some people might have more money taken from each paycheck.
+For example, if you pay a share of premiums for health insurance, life insurance or disability insurance through your company, that money will be deducted from earnings.
 You might also have money subtracted from your paycheck if you contribute to a 401(k), a flexible spending account (FSA) or a health savings account (HSA).

 If you’re paid more frequently, each of your paychecks will be smaller.
-That’s why pay frequency is a common question on paycheck calculators.
-A bigger paycheck may seem enticing, but smaller, more frequent paychecks can make it easier to budget without coming up short by the end of the month.
+That’s why pay frequency is a question on every paycheck calculator.
+A bigger paycheck may seem enticing but smaller, more frequent paychecks can make it easier to budget without coming up short by the end of the month.

 Illinois Median Household Income